AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 10. Set the mute mode and volume control.

     ApsaraVideo Player SDK for Android allows you to control video volumes.
 You can call the `setMute` method to set the mute mode for the player.
-In addition, you can call the `setVolume` method to set the player volume in the range of \[0, 1\].
-Example:
+In addition, you can call the `setVolume` method to set the player volume in the range of \[0, 1\].**** Sample code:

     ```
     // Mute the player.